Can you get auto insurance without a license?

 What to Remember About Getting Insurance Without a License

-- Some drivers with a suspended license can either obtain high-risk insurance or take one of the approaches described above commonly used by people without a license who still want insurance.
+Additionally, drivers with a suspended license can either seek high-risk insurance or use one of these strategies commonly employed by those without a license who still need insurance.

 Are you looking for cheap auto insurance without a license?
 Try our free online quote tool to compare rates from different insurance companies and find a plan that’s right for you.